Flecheck/big_uf/README.md

 And the master can be started with :
 `cargo run --release --bin master`

-The master currently expect two worker on the same machine that have port 10000 and 10001
+The master currently expect two worker on the same machine that have port 10000 and 10001, it can be changed in the src/bin/master.rs file

 It will just add new nodes to the union find